TheNoobInventor/2wd-rpi-ros-line-follower/docs/index.md

 ROS1 Noetic

 ### Software install/setup
-how to download and run the code
+Link to how to install ros noetic on Raspbery pi 4.
+That Nurgaliyev Shakhizat article on hackster.io about lidar integration how to download and run the code
 Installation procedure.
 Test out with Docker container and update this section.